ggreenleaf/language-processing-hw/hw2/README.md

 All your source code with a brief description of how to build and compile.
 The contents of your six generated text examples
 All elements should be archived into a single file.

+<h1>Running Program</h1>

+First you need to have python installed on your system.

+you can run the program from the command line by running the following command

+python main.py book1Path book2Path sentFile

+where book1Path is the path to the first text and book2Path is the path to the second text

+The last argument is the file name you want to save the generated sentences to.